Respecting older people

 All Australians have a right to live free from abuse and neglect.
 This is a human right, current law, and a reasonable community expectation.
 Older people in aged care services also have specific rights to safe and quality care and services.

 Unfortunately, the existence of elder abuse is a sad fact in many countries around the world.

-To bring this repugnant form of abuse into the uncomfortable light of day The United Nations General Assembly has designated June 15 as World Elder Abuse Awareness Day.
-As a provider of aged care RSL LifeCare endorses and encourages increased awareness and vigilance not only within our organisation but also within our entire community.
+As a provider of aged care, RSL LifeCare endorses and encourages increased awareness and vigilance to prevent elder abuse within our organisation and within our entire community.

 Download a brochure

 We'll never share your email address and you can opt out at any time, we promise